google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 ## Conclusion

 For the first time ever, we have an API primitive that does proper CSS scoping, DOM scoping, and has true composition.
-Combined with other web component APIs like custom elements, Shadow DOM provides a way to author truly encapsulated components without hacks or using older baggage like `<iframe>`s.
+Combined with other web component APIs like custom elements, shadow DOM provides a way to author truly encapsulated components without hacks or using older baggage like `<iframe>`s.

 Don't get me wrong.
 Shadow DOM is certainly a complex beast!
 But it's a beast worth learning.
 Spend some time with it.
 Learn it and ask questions!